Economic Development Graduate Programs Online

 Students may develop skills like these and others through their programs.
 They may also explore how to apply them to a variety of contexts and settings such as governmental, academic, international, business, and others.

-What Will I Likely Study in Online Economic Development Graduate Programs?
+What May I Likely Study in Online Economic Development Graduate Programs?

 In Online Economic Development Graduate Programs, students may engage in community and group learning through online interfaces and by interning or otherwise working with organizations in their local communities.
 In the case of online learning, professors or directors in programs might review and approve students’ in-person work from afar.